peterzieba/5Vpld/README.md

 * https://github.com/Manawyrm/PAL-GAL-CI

 ## Absurd approach: Fusemaps by hand
+One can literally create a fusemap by hand for a PLD.
-* See this <a href="https://blog.frankdecaire.com/2017/01/22/generic-array-logic-devices/">blog post</a> by Frank DeCaire.
+* See this <a href="https://blog.frankdecaire.com/2017/01/22/generic-array-logic-devices/">blog post</a> by Frank DeCaire, where he documents his journey of doing so.

 While not the easiest approach, just as one can write G-Code in notepad or Assembly code in a hex editor, manually creating a fusemap is technically possible.
 This assumes that you have a datasheet for your device which has a description of the fusemap and the details of how the macrocells work.
 With this in hand, one could write a JEDEC file with the desired functionality and a text editor.
 This would be non-trivial and error-prone, but it demonstrates that such a thing could be done, at least with the older PLDs (16V8, 22V10), and even with the ATF750 (some datasheets actually had the fusemap for this part).

 It is worth noting that the fusemap for the ATF150x parts has been recently documented in <a href="https://github.com/whitequark/prjbureau">prjbureau</a>.
 Given the complexity of these devices over PLDs, writing a fusemap by hand for these parts would probably be a bad idea.

-## Other languages: ABEL, PALASM (ancient)
+## Other languages: ABEL, PALASM
-Since we're mostly covering modern approaches to these devices here, these will only be covered very briefly:
+These will only be covered very briefly:
 * ABEL: "Advanced Boolean Expression Language" was created in 1983 by Data I/O Corporation.
 * PALASM: Introduced by Monolithic Memories, Inc. (MMI) in the 1980's
   * A modern version of this is called <a href="https://github.com/daveho/GALasm">GALASM</a> which is a continuation of something called GALer.
 This might be worth considering if you are happy with just PLDs.